Sexual Fables

 Cosmic-Rose

 This engraving combines elements of alchemy, Christianity and the Kabbalah, and it foreshadows Rosicrucianism.
 It is from Khunrath's 1595 book, Amphitheatrum Sapientiae Aeternae ("Amphitheater of Eternal Wisdom").
-The Hebrew lettering and fiery rose petals are artistic but it's the naked woman at the center that matters...
+The Hebrew lettering and fiery rose petals are artistic but it's the naked woman at the center of the red flames that matters...